lgoyes/BookNotes/CodeComplete-SteveMcConnell.md

 * Think about where you read to be defensive, and set your defensive programming priorities accordingly.

 ## 9. The Pseudocode Programming Process

+### 9.1 Summary of Steps in Building Classes and Routines

+* Creating a general design for the class, enumerating specific routines withing the class, constructin specific routines, and checking the class construction as a whole.

+#### Steps in Creating a Class

+* Degine the class's specific responsibilities, define what "secrets" the class will hide and define exactly what abstractions the class interface will capture.
+Determine whether the class will be derived from another class and whether other classes will be allowed to derive from it.
+* Once you identify the class's major routines, you must construct each specific routines.
+* Each routine is tested as it's created.
+Test the class as a whole, as well.

+#### Steps in Building a Routine

+* Activities included in creating a routine:
+    * Designing the routine
+    * Checking the design
+    * Coding the routine
+    * Checking the code

+### 9.2 Pseudocode for Pros

+* Avoid syntactic elements from the target programming language.
+When you use the programming language constructs, you sink to a lower level.
+* Describe the meaning of the approach rather than _how_ is going to be implemented.
+* Write pseudocode at a low enough level that generating code from it will be nearly automatic.
+* The pseudocode must fous on the meaning of the design, rather than how the code will be written.
+* Benefits of pseudocode:
+    * Pseudocode makes reviews easier.
+You can review detailed designs without examining source code.
+    * Pseudocode supports the idea of iterative refinement.
+    * A few lines of pseudocode are easier to change than a page of code.
+    * Pseudocode is easier to maintain than other forms of design documentation.

+### 9.3 Constructing Routines by Using PPP

+#### Design the routine

+* Check to see that the job of the routine is well defined and fits cleanly into the overall design.
+* State the problem the routine will solve in enough detail to allow creation of the routine.
+    * The information the routine will hide
+    * Inputs to the routine
+    * Outputs from the routine
+    * Preconditions that are guaranteed.
+    * Postconditions that the routine guarantees.
+* Naming the routine
+* Design how to test the routine.
+* Take a few minutes to look through the code that's already been written and make sure you're not doing more work than necessary.
+* Think about all the things that could possible go wrong in the routine.
+Think about bad input values, invalid returned from other routines and so on.
+* In the bast majority of systems, efficiency isn't critical.
+In the minority of systems, performance is critical.
+The architecture should indicate how many resources each routine (or class) is allowed to use and how fast it should perform its operations.
+* Design the routine so that it will meet its resource and speed goals.
+* It's ussually a waste of effort to work on efficiency at the level of individual routines.
+The big optimizations come from refining the high level design, not the individual routines.
+* Before you launch into writting complicated code from scratch, check an algorithms book to see what's already available.
+* Write pseudocode.
+Start with the general, and work toward something more specific.
+* Write a concise statement of the purpose of the routine.
+Express in precise english what the routine needs to do.
+* Definitions of key data types are useful to have when you design the logic of a routine.
+* Check pseudocode.
+* Try a few ideas in pseudocode, and keep the best (iterate).

+#### Code the Routine

+* Once you've designed the routine, construct it.
+* Write the routine declaration.
+    * Document any interface assumptions.
+* Turn the pseudocode into high-level comments.
+* Fill in the code below each comment.
+* Check whether code should be further factored.
+    * If there's an explosion of code below one of the initial lines of pseudoce:
+        * Factor the code below the comment into a new routine.
+        * Apply the PPP recoursively.

+#### Check the code

+* Chck that what you've built is correct.
+* One of the biggest differences between hobbyists and professional programmers is the difference that grows out of moving from superstition to understanding.
+If you often find yourself suspecting that the compiler of the hardware made an error, you're still in the realm of superstition.
+* A working routine isn't enough.
+If you don't know why it works, study it, discuss it, and experiment with alternative designs until you do.
+* Avoid the rush to completio by not compiling until you've convinced yourself that the routine is right.
+* Once the routine compiles, put it into the debugger and step through each line of code.
+* Test the code.
+* Remove errors from your routine.
+    * Hacks usually indicate incomplete understanding and guarantee errors both now and later.

+#### Clean up leftovers

+* Check the routine's interface.
+Make sure that all parameters are used.
+* Make sure the routine does one thing and does it well, that it's loosely coupled to other routines, and that it's designed defensively.
+* Check for inaccurate variable names, unused objects, undeclared variables, improperly initialized objects and so on.
+* Check for off-by-one errors, infinite loops, improper nesting, and resource leaks.

 ## 10. General Issues in Using Variables
 ## 11. The Power of Variable Names
 ## 12. Fundamental Data Types